Roborock S7 MaxV Robot Vacuum Review

 Cons

-• Struggles with pet hair on low-pile carpet.
+• Struggles with pet hair and fine debris on carpet.

 The Roborock S7 MaxV does a poor job dealing with pet hair on most floors.
 While it has little trouble dealing with pet hair on bare floors, it can have a hard time on low-pile carpets and rugs.
 Thankfully, its ultrasonic mopping module is useful for tackling dried-on stains, like dirt that your pet might track in from outdoors.
 Its 'ReactiveAI 2.0' obstacle recognition system lets it identify and maneuver around hazards like pet waste.
 The remote viewing function lets you keep tabs on your pet while you're away from home, and you can also speak to it through the built-in speakers.
 It can be rather noisy at higher power levels, which isn't ideal if your pet is sensitive to loud noises.
 It also isn't particularly effective at sealing in fine particles like pet dander.
 Its side brush and brushroll are tangle-prone, but thankfully, you can easily clean them.